sambunting/site-smoke-test/README.md

 ### Configuration File

-You can use a configuration file named `site-smoke-test.config.(json|yml|js)` to include configuration for the tool.
+You can use a configuration file named `.site-smoke-testrc` to include configuration for the tool.
+The contents can either be JSON or YAML.

 ```json
 {